When Your Body Becomes Data: How Wearables Track Health and Who Controls It

 The Body, Measured

-A wearable promises clarity.
-Sleep scores.
-Heart rate variability.
-Daily readiness.
-It translates your body into numbers you can act on.
-At first, it feels like insight.
-But those numbers don’t stay where they’re generated.
-They accumulate.
+Wearables often translate biofeedback into numbers that one can act on.
+At first, it feels like exciting insight and potential.
+But those numbers accumulate.
 What begins as measurement becomes a record, and over time that record becomes something more consequential: a model of how your body functions.

 How Wearables Collect and Analyze Your Health Data